Management

 The doctoral study programme in management at the University of Cologne prepares students for a career in academic and applied research.
 The program trains the doctoral students in development of new theories, the use of state-of-the-art empirical methods, and the identification of novel questions and ideas.
 We want to develop the new generation of scientist and business thinkers.
 Graduates should be able to conduct independent research and become thought leaders in their fields.

 The study programme comprises a core section, a specialization section and a proposal of the dissertation idea.
 You find all offered courses in KLIPS once you are enrolled as a doctoral student at the University of Cologne.
 An overview of the doctoral study programme’s module structure can be found here or in the module handbook.
-Doctoral students are required to accumulate 30 ECTS within the first year.
+Doctoral students are supposed to accumulate 30 ECTS within the first year.

 Going through a doctoral programme is a profound and enriching intellectual and personal experience.
 If you enjoy asking new questions and push the academic boundaries, you should consider applying to our programme.

-Research
+Research Environment

 We are a diverse faculty.
 The management group includes Accounting, Business Pedagogy, Corporate Development, Ethics, Finance, Health Management, Information Systems, Marketing, and Supply Chain Management.
 We deal with cross-disciplinary issues such as digital transformation, analytics and sustainability.